 But, the lack of suitable nesting sites seems to be the factor most limiting the recovery of its population, based on the experiences of previous conservation actions.
 One of the important methods to preserve the European Rollers population in Serbia is increasing the number of breeding places.

-A total of 150 nest boxes have been installed in different localities in Serbia; Monostor, Mokrin, Novi Knezevac, Siget, Valesnica, Korbovo, Vajuga, Kumane, Basaid, Novo Milosevo, Sombor, Bezdan, Radojevic, Sivac, Gornji Breg, Jazovo, Coka-Crna Bara, Srpski Krstru, Prigrevica, Apatin, Karavukovo, Svilojevo, Prigrevica, Beljina – Barajevo, Bozdarevac-Barajevo, Subotica, Horgos, Martonos, Kanjiza, Mali Pesak, Backa Topola, city of Vrsac and village of Tavankut/Zednik.
+A total of 150 nest boxes have been installed in different localities in Serbia; Monoštor, Mokrin, Novi Kneževac, Siget, Valesnica, Korbovo, Vajuga, Kumane, Basaid, Novo Miloševo, Sombor, Bezdan, Radojević, Sivac, Gornji Breg, Jazovo, Čoka – Crna Bara, Srpski Krstur, Prigrevica, Apatin, Karavukovo, Svilojevo, Prigrevica, Beljina – Barajevo, Boždarevac – Barajevo, Subotica, Horgoš, Martonoš, Kanjiža, Mali Pesak, Bačka Topola, City of Vršac and village of Tavankut/Žednik.

 These nest boxes have been installed before the arrival of the species from its migratory area.
 All nest boxes have been built according to specific dimensions and characteristics based on the experience and species needs.
-They are monitoring, and now, after breeding success, and with the aim to continue researching the species biology and its migratory behavior.
+They are monitored also now, after breeding success, with the aim of continuing the research of the species biology and its migratory behaviour.
 Adults and chicks were ringed during this action, which will make it easier to monitor them.